heggy231/movieDB-my-favorite-movie-stars/readme.md

 - Then, enter two movie stars names to see who played the most movies.

-- The user sees who won the movie match then the list of movies that favorite movie start played displayed on the screen.
+- The user sees who won the movie match then the list of movies that favorite movie star played displayed on the prompt screen.

 - To re-play the app, click the "Page Refresh" button on your browser.